Clerks III: Original script (2013–2017)

-There were plans to start shooting Clerks III in May 2015, but these were put on hold to film another sequel, Mallrats 2.
-However, by June 2016 the plans for a Mallrats sequel had been turned into plans for a Mallrats TV series.
+Filming was initially scheduled for in May 2015, but the production was put on hold to film another sequel, Mallrats 2.
+However, by June 2016, the plans for a Mallrats sequel had been turned into plans for a Mallrats TV series.

 Production stalls

 The initial plans to film Clerks III came to a halt in 2017, when Smith announced that one of the four leads, whom he later revealed to be Anderson, opted out of reprising his role despite a completed script.
 At the time, Smith doubted the film would ever be made.
 In 2018, Smith suffered a near-fatal heart attack after one of his comedy shows.
 This experience inspired him to rewrite the Clerks III script from scratch, doing away with the original planned storyline.
 Smith later reflected that the original script strayed too far from the original Clerks, noting it was written by "a guy who didn't know a thing about death" and he was ultimately glad it was never made.
 Smith later reused the original opening scene, featuring Jay and Silent Bob getting arrested (alongside Dante and Randal in the original Clerks III script) for Jay and Silent Bob Reboot.

 In July 2019, Smith announced that he would do a live reading of the original, now-aborted Clerks III script at the First Avenue Playhouse in Atlantic Highlands, New Jersey.
 The reading was held on August 3, 2019.
 That same month, Smith revealed at San Diego Comic Con that he was writing a new script for Clerks III and promised to make the film.